unoplatform/workshops/simple-calc/README.md

   - Visual Studio 2022 17.8 preview (Windows)
   - Visual Studio Code (Windows or Mac)

+> [!NOTE]
-> **NOTE:** For an improved development experience, we recommend using .NET8 and VisualStudio 17.8 preview.
+>  For an improved development experience, we recommend using .NET8 and VisualStudio 17.8 preview.
 However, the workshop can still be completed with .NET7 and VisualStudio 17.7.

 ### Good to have